Remember the windsack on a mountain hike

 What is a windsack?

-Packing list for the summer trip
+Packing list for mountain hikes in the summer

 Are you wondering what to take with you on a summer trip in the mountains?
 DNT's recommended packing list gives you an overview.